-Senate Bill A795 has been vetoed by the Governor.
-City of Newburgh IDA will not be required to adopt the same fee structure as Orange County IDA.
+Bill A795, passed by legislature last year has been sent to the Governor.
+If signed into law by the Governor the City of Newburgh IDA will be required to adopt the same fee structure as Orange County IDA within 90 days.
+Counsel will email the Board the new fee structure if bill/law is passed.